mapbender/mapbender-documentation/en/functions/editing/digitizer.rst

                                                    title: Is this true?   # Label (optional)
                                                    name:  public          # table column
                                                    value: true            # parameter when activating the checkbox is stored in DB (here 'TRUE').
+                                                   checked: false         # behaviour of the checkbox (true or false). default is false.
+Defines whether checkbox is pre-selected (checked) on load